 My Kid Craft lets you search their site with any parameter you can think of — age, grade, holiday, difficulty level and more.
 Have your toddler make this cherry blossom tree while your older kid works on this paper mosaic vase.

-One unexpected craft website for kids is Nestle Cereal.
+One unexpected craft website for kids is Nestlé Cereal.
 The company wants to help you recycle your old cereal boxes by turning them into crafts!
-Discover how to make a shadow puppet theatre, mini football table or a paper aquarium, all from leftover cardboard.
+Discover how to make a shadow puppet theatre, mini foosball table or a paper aquarium, all from leftover cardboard.
 (The page is U.K.-centric, so some of the cereal brands are different, but the craft ideas will work with other cereal boxes.)

 11. Nickelodeon Parents